 Each industry and office is going to have different autoclave demands.
 The focus of this article is to guide you in lining up your needs with the right machine.
 My advice is to assume nothing and write it all down to get a full picture.

-There may be only a couple of models that are perfect for you requirements, so I urge you to take this process seriously.
+There may be only a couple of models that are perfect for you, so I urge you to take this process seriously.
 Autoclaves can be a “make or break” piece of machinery for a business that needs to decontaminate and/or sterilize items and they are expensive!

-Plus, contaminated instruments are a huge danger to you, your co-workers, patients,and customers.
-You need the right type of knowledge to keep everyone protected.
+Most importantly, contaminated instruments are a huge danger to you, your co-workers, patients,and customers.
+You need the right type of knowledge and the right steam sterilizer to keep everyone protected.

 1. What sizes are the items your business will be sterilizing?

 A rule of thumb here is to look at your longest and widest instruments and gear you will be autoclaving.
 Don’t forget pans, bowls, etc. Measure them yourself.
 Don’t take for granted that they are labelled a certain size.
 Of course, your steam sterilizer will need to fit everything!

 2. What type of instruments are you decontaminating and sterilizing?